 - Save at least 20% of your take-home pay.

 But that’s just one budget, and you can feel free to adjust the percentages to whatever’s comfortable for you, as long as you make sure you’re saving money each month.
 There’s also something called the envelope method, and something called the zero-sum budget.
-You can learn more about those here and here.
 The important thing is that you choose some form of budget, so you can carefully examine your monthly spending, and put money into savings each month.

 Stash actually has a number of financial planning tools that can help you start to build a budget.
 One of these is called partitions, which can help you segment your savings into different categories, including your fixed and variable expenses, as well as your savings.